arkjo/AutoCompleterSandbox/README.md

 This demo shows a list of books, and let you add a new book.
 When inserting a new book, you can autocomplete the author by name.

-All the code shoul be self-explainatory, and it's kept to bare minimum for the purposes of this demo.
+All the code should be self-explainatory, and it's kept to bare minimum for the purposes of this demo.
 The only exception is the "add new" feature (see next point).

 Add new